orionorganizacao-dotcom/adap-citizen-verifier-app/README.md

 - the verifier accepts declared custody provenance when provided;
 - the verifier can generate inferred custody provenance when declared provenance is missing;
 - inferred custody provenance is clearly labeled as heuristic and potentially incomplete or wrong;
+- domain difference is not treated as proof of independence;
+- same-domain or same-operator hosting is treated as a strong dependency indicator;
 - the app does not require the citizen to manually understand the full custody chain;
 - the app can classify an operator-dependent verification path as `NDC=1 / operator-dependent`;
 - mixed or partially independent cases are not classified as `NDC=1` in this version;
 - mixed cases are labeled as partially independent, partially operator-dependent, or dependency unresolved;
 - `NDC=1 / operator-dependent` is presented as a structural dependency classification, not an accusation;
 - the plain-language report explains that operator dependence does not prove manipulation, but weakens independent verification;
+- the generated report includes an Exercise Debt notice while the project remains in MVP status;
 - the machine-readable JSON includes minimal dependency classification fields;
 - diagnostic mode, if included, is clearly labeled as internal pipeline testing, not independent verification;
 - the roadmap acknowledges Exercise Debt;